graphery/grapper-doc/src/reference/data.md

 ### CSV (Comma-Separated Values) format

 - **Description**: CSV is a text-based format for representing tabular data, where each row corresponds to a record and fields are separated by commas or semicolons.
-Graphane offers flexible support for:
+Grapper offers flexible support for:
   - Header records with field names that can be unquoted or quoted using double quotes (`"`) or single quotes (`'`).